 What is Paristokierrätys? / Registered producers / News / Statistics / FAQ / Links and further reading / Values and vision / Privacy policy / Owners and board of directors / Partners / Contact us

-The recovery rate, which has risen to about 50 per cent in recent years, is calculated based on the batteries entered onto the market over the past three years.
-In particular, because these batteries have a long lifespan, the rate does not indicate that the rest have ended up in mixed waste.
+In recent years, the collection rate, which has risen to around 50 percent, is calculated based on the amount of batteries and accumulators placed on the market over the previous three years.
+Due to their long lifespan, many batteries may still be in use, so the collection rate does not indicate that the remaining batteries all ended up in mixed waste.

-Image 2: The distribution of portable batteries that entered the market in Finland in 2022.
+Figure 2: Distribution of portable batteries placed on the Finnish market in 2024

-Image 3: The distribution of portable batteries that were recovered through separate collection in Finland in 2022.
+Figure 3: Distribution of collected portable batteries in Finland in 2024.

 The statistics on portable batteries presented on this page are based on information compiled by Recser on batteries that have been brought to the markets by manufacturers that have transferred their responsibility to Recser, and collected and recycled by Recser on behalf of these companies.
 This information is submitted to the authority that monitors producer responsibility, Pirkanmaa Centre for Economic Development, Transport and the Environment (ELY), which puts together nationwide statistics and sends them to the European Commission.
 The national producer responsibility statistics on all types of batteries can be found here: Recycling Targets and Outcomes – ELY (in Finnish)